Ashland Bus Rapid Transit

 In April 2013, CTA and CDOT announced a vision for a center running Bus Rapid Transit (BRT) system on Ashland Avenue between Irving Park Road and 95th Street to provide a fast and reliable north/south transit connection for 16 miles through Chicago.
 The vision reflects the planning process and community engagement undertaken in 2012.

 Over the summer, CTA and CDOT heard from various key stakeholders about this plan.
-We are now holding two public open house meetings as an extension of this outreach to gather additional input from the public.
+We then held a public comment period as an extension of this outreach to gather additional input from the public.
+Two public open house meetings were held on December 10 and 11, 2013 as part of this comment period (see the materials presented at the meeting).
 CTA and CDOT are still developing the Ashland BRT design, and we are considering options and modifications, including the implementation of additional left turns, based on continued feedback from the public.

-The public open house meetings will summarize studies of the project impacts, including traffic analyses, which have been performed as part of the formal Environmental Assessment for the project, in accordance with federal government requirements.
-The Environmental Assessment is now complete and available online and in hard copy at several community locations.
-CTA and CDOT would like your comments on the Environmental Assessment, which can be made at the public open houses or by e-mail at AshlandBRT@transitchicago.com.
+The public open house meetings summarized studies of the project impacts, including traffic analyses, which have been performed as part of the formal Environmental Assessment for the project, in accordance with federal government requirements.
+The Environmental Assessment is now complete and available online.

 CTA and CDOT will consider the results of the analyses, potential impacts and strategies for mitigation, and all public comments before moving forward with the next phase of the project.
 In addition, there will be additional public input solicited as part of the next design phase, scheduled to occur in 2014.